KMLTURBO/XamarinTest/README.md

 A simple Xamarin app named *Acquaint*.
 The app is a simple list of contacts, each of which can be viewed in a detail screen and modified in an edit screen.

 ##Cross-platform and native
-The app is implemented in two ways:
+The app is implemented in two ways in order to demonstrate the two different approaches to Xamarin app development:
 * Xamarin.Forms cross-platform UI
 * Xamarin native, with platform-specific UI implementations

-The app is implemented in to two ways in order to demonstrate the two different approaches to Xamarin app development.

 ##Three platforms
 The app targets three platforms: